jeapostrophe/reach-examples/crowdfunding/readme.md

 # Timeouts

 The contract duration is controlled by the `contractDuration` property of the `FundraiserApi` interact object.
-Eventually, for a timeout, the DApp will remit all contributions to contributors.
-However, because I don't know how to do this yet, currently the DApp transfers the sub-goal balance to the Fundraiser.

 Below is the output from a Contributor monitoring a contract timeout.
 Note the line *Contract timed out*.

 ```
 % make run-contributor